Jags' Meyer, players ready to move on after latest apology - WHIZ News

 Meyer said they had three or four conversations in which Khan told Meyer he must regain everyone’s trust and respect.
 Meyer said “the message is loud and clear.”

-Meyer’s troubles started Friday at his restaurant/bar, Urban Meyer’s Pint House, in Dublin, Ohio.
+Meyer’s troubles started Friday at his restaurant/bar, the Urban Chop House in Columbus, Ohio.
 Meyer made the odd decision to stay behind in his hometown state following Jacksonville’s 24-21 loss at Cincinnati on Thursday and had dinner with his family the next night.

 Meyer said he ended up joining a party next door and was later captured on camera with a young woman.
 One clip showed the woman dancing close to Meyer’s lap as he sits on a bar stool.
 A second, more damning video appears to show Meyer touching the woman’s behind.